Siege of Fort Detroit: First attempt

 On May 7, Pontiac entered the fort with about 300 men, armed with weapons hidden under blankets, determined to take the fort by surprise.
 The plan was for Pontiac to give a speech to Major Gladwin while holding a wampum belt.
 Once Pontiac gave the signal, the 60 Ottawa in the fort would attack the British forces while the Huron and Pottawatomi forces surrounded the fort to capture any settlers and intercept British reinforcements.
-However, the British commander Henry Gladwin had apparently been informed of Pontiac's plan, and the garrison of about 120 men was armed and ready.
+However, the British commander, Major Henry Gladwin, had apparently been informed of Pontiac's plan, and the garrison of about 120 men was armed and ready.
 Pontiac withdrew and, two days later, laid siege to the fort.

-On May 9, Pontiac returned with a contingent of 64 canoes filled with his followers and demanded that he be let in so as to smoke with Major Gladwin.
+On May 9, Pontiac returned with a contingent of 64 canoes filled with his followers and demanded that he be let in so as to smoke with Gladwin.
 Gladwin responded that only Pontiac would be let in which prompted Pontiac to give up his subversive activities and initiate the siege.
 Immediately after the initiation of the siege, a number of British soldiers and civilians in the area outside the fort were captured or killed; one of the soldiers was ritually cannibalized, as was the custom in some Great Lakes Indian cultures.
 The violence was directed only at the British: French colonists were left alone.
 Eventually more than 900 Indian warriors from a half-dozen tribes would join the siege.